reneschoonrok/kubernetes-ml-whiteboard/Readme.md

 It is an experiment to try and do OCR client + backend processing fully from a container. <br>

 ## Update 08/01/2020:
-I containerized the demo, now so it is much easier to load the demo through minikube for example. <br>
+I containerized the demo, so it is much easier to load the demo through minikube for example. <br>

 Screenshot from the container version: <br>
 ![](/screenshot.jpg)